Compare Auto Insurance Rates and Save DMV.com Exclusive!

 Pleading Not Guilty in North Carolina

 You may initiate the process of contesting a traffic ticket in NC by pleading "not guilty" to your traffic misdemeanor.
 Once the corresponding traffic violation court schedules a trial, you may begin preparing your defense.
 For a successful traffic ticket defense, you generally need to gather any relevant evidence or contact witnesses that may testify on your behalf.
 If you are unable to hire an attorney to help you win your case, the court may appoint one for you.
+However, court-appointed lawyers usually have large caseloads and may not be able to give your case the attention it requires.
+Fortunately, you may find affordable traffic ticket lawyers relatively easily online.
 Drivers who win their traffic ticket case generally avoid paying the allotted fines and additional fees, any negative changes on their driving record or increases in auto insurance premiums.

 Dismissal of Charges in North Carolina